AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server MUST be capable of issuing TLS Certificates signed for all Digital Signature algorithms.

 The EST Server MUST return a TLS Certificate with the Extended Key Usage set for both TLS Server Authentication and TLS Client Authentication as per [RFC 5280][RFC-5280].
 This is to allow the TLS Certificate to be used both as a server certificate to authenticate NMOS APIs to NMOS Clients and for authentication of the EST Client to the EST Server during certificate renewal.

+### EST Server Side Key Generation

+The EST Server MAY support the server side generated key endpoint `/serverkeygen`, which should be implemented in accordance with [RFC 7030](https://tools.ietf.org/html/rfc7030#section-4.4).

+If server side generated key endpoint is supported the EST Server MUST perform client authentication as per [EST Server - Client Authentication](#est-server---client-authentication).

+If the EST Client is authenticated, the EST Server MUST return the TLS Certificate and private key used to sign the certificate.

+If requested by the EST Client, the EST Server's MUST encrypt the returned private key.

+The EST Server SHOULD generate a key of appropriate length and digital signature algorithm.

 ## EST Client